AjithkumarSukumar23/Customer-Engagement-Analysis/README.md

 Data Export: Functionality to export data and visualizations for further analysis.

 ## Data
 The dashboard includes sample customer engagement data.
-To use your own data, replace the sample data files with your data in the same format.
+To use our data which we gpt from the internet source,  Clean the data and make it in the same format.